Spring Sale (March 30--April 1, 2017)

 No Children Policy: Children are not allowed into the Seller’s Only Sale.
 We created this policy for two reasons.
 First, by not allowing children into the sale, we increase the number of adult buyers that can be safely admitted to shop.
 Second, we can better preserve the integrity of the items our Sellers prepared for sale, especially the toys.

-We need a paper surface to do this.
-Another caution about tape…it can damage some surfaces, like shoes.
-Masking tape and painters tape are suggested for attaching tags to items with tape.
 Volunteers also do not have time to re-write tags, so please do not use stickers as tags.
-If you are packaging items in a plastic bag, please place the tag inside the bag or safety pin it to the outside of the bag.
+I f you are packaging items in a plastic bag, please place the tag inside the bag or safety pin it to the outside of the bag.

 - Make tags from heavy card stock.
 Tip: Cut 3×5 notecards in half to make 2 tags.